 Should you wait for the Xbox Series X?

-After all, with the Xbox One being at the end of its lifecycle, the console has a huge library of games just waiting to be played, not to mention that the Xbox One X can now be picked up for a fraction of its original price.
+Nevertheless, with the Xbox One being at the end of its lifecycle, the console has a huge library of games just waiting to be played, not to mention that the Xbox One X can now be picked up for a fraction of its original price.

 If you also nab a Game Pass subscription, then you’ll have access to several of the Xbox One’s top tier titles from the get-go.
 For anyone who hasn’t made the jump to Xbox, current-gen exclusives like Gears 5, Halo: The Master Chief Collection and Forza Horizon 4 are well worth a look.